umd-mith/lakeland-data-munging/README.md

 ## Bases

-When commencing this work there are three Airtable Bases.
-The goal is to consolidate them into one and provide a shared approach to modeling files which metadata can be layered on top of.
+There are currently three Airtable Bases containing information about records collected during the Lakeland project.
+The goal is to consolidate them into one and provide a shared approach to modeling the files and their storage which metadata can be layered on top of.

 * Lakeland Digital Archive: This is the primary Airtable base that has been used to curate metadata related to digital objects.
 * Lakeland Digitization Tracking: This base was used during Lakeland